lss¶

 The purpose of separating this functionality out is to target it for optimization by Numba.
 For the same reason, matrix multiplication is broken down into for loops.

-Parameters: - A : array_like or scalar(float)
+- Aarray_like or scalar(float)

 Should be n x n